-Students enrolled in modular classes (8-weeks) who do not attend (as defined above) for 14 days in succession will receive a final grade of F/A (Failure to Attend) for the class; those students enrolled in semesterlong classes who do not attend for 21 days in succession will receive the same final grade of F/A. A student's GPA and financial aid benefits (if applicable) will be affected when a student receives the F/A grade.
+Students enrolled in modular classes (8-weeks) who do not attend (as defined above) for 14 days in succession will receive a final grade of F/A (Failure to Attend) for the class.

+Semester Classes (16 weeks) Those students enrolled in semester-long classes who do not attend for 21 days in succession will receive the same final grade of F/A.

+Note: A student's GPA and financial aid benefits (if applicable) will be affected when a student receives the F/A grade.
 The professor determines attendance and is responsible for reporting attendance to the Registrar on a weekly basis.